OpenDroneMap/FIELDimageR/README.md

 cor(DataRed)

 ```
-> The time to run one function using the image with pixel size of 0.4x0.4 cm can be 10 (**`getInfo`**) to 70 times (**`indices`**) slower than the image with pixel size of 1.6x1.6 cm (Table 1).
+> The time to run one function using the image with pixel size of 0.4x0.4 cm can be 10 (**`fieldInfo`**) to 70 times (**`fieldIndex`**) slower than the image with pixel size of 1.6x1.6 cm (Table 1).
 The computing time to extract BGI index (one layer) with 0.4x0.4 cm was ~23 min whereas  only ~7 min with the 0.8x0.8 cm image, and ~2 min using the 1.6x1.6 cm image. the time to extract the RGB information (three layers) was ~2.3 min for the 1.6x1.6 cm image and ~66 min for the 0.4x0.4 cm image.
 It is important to highlight that the resolution did not affect the plots mean, it has a correlation >99% between 0.4x0.4 cm and 1.6x1.6 (Table 2).
 High resolution images showed to require higher computational performance, memory, and storage space.
 We experienced that during the image collection in the field a low altitudes flight needs more batteries and a much greater number of pictures, and consequently longer preprocessing images steps to build ortho-mosaics.

 <br />